Pea necrotic yellow dwarf virus

 Nanoviruses are only transmitted by aphids as vectors.
 The green pea aphid and the black bean aphid are the most important vectors.
 Nanoviruses cannot be transmitted mechanically (via touch) or via the seed.

-In addition to yield losses, early infections can also lead to total failures.
-In Austria, massive losses due to PNYDV were recorded in green pea, grain pea, winter grain pea, field bean and winter lentil in recent years (especially 2016 and 2018).
+In addition to yield losses, early infections can also lead to total losses.
+In Austria, some massive losses due to PNYDV have been recorded in green peas, grain peas, winter grain peas, field beans and winter lentils in recent years.

 Prevention and control